fczuardi/docker-nodejs/README.md

 # docker-nodejs
-Docker image of a linux with ubuntu
+Docker image of a linux with nodejs on the PATH